google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

         ./train_model.sh

- a.
-In Google Cloud Console menu, navigate to Vertex AI -> Training to monitor the training pipeline.
+ - In Google Cloud Console menu, navigate to Vertex AI -> Training to monitor the training pipeline.

 Sample Image of Vertex AI Training Pipeline

 ![AITraining](images/vertex_ai_training.png)

- b.
-When the status is Finished, click on the training pipeline name and select Deploy & Test tab
+ - When the status is Finished, click on the training pipeline name and select Deploy & Test tab

 Sample Image of Vertex AI Deployment

 ![AIDeployment](images/vertex_ai_deployment.png)

- c.
-Monitor the deployment status of the model
+ - Monitor the deployment status of the model

- d.
-Note: It will take around 20 minutes to complete the model training and deployment.
+ - Note: It will take around 20 minutes to complete the model training and deployment.

- e.
-Once the model is deployed the flights endpoint will be used to call the model for prediction.
+ - Once the model is deployed the flights endpoint will be used to call the model for prediction.

 Sample Image of Vertex AI Endpoint